chrishadrian/unixpense/README.md

 If I had more time to modify the project, I would refactor the GUI class because I used a lot of inner-classes, which makes the code's readability a bit ineffective and confusing.
 Therefore, it would be better if I separate all the inner-classes to individual classes in the same package.
 It would then make modifying program easier, such as debugging or adding new features.
-*(I have done mentioned problems by separating inner-classes to individual files)*
+*(I have done the problem above by separating inner-classes to individual files)*

 ## UML Design Diagram
 ![image](https://user-images.githubusercontent.com/65900990/151684193-e73cdbfe-f9c7-42c2-acd5-fa2b15d5133e.png)